 add to create the key.

 The types of errors that can occur during this operation include 1) inability to connect to a node, or 2) some error exists while attempting to format values being retrieved.
 If you have a connection-level error you may need to reattempt connection, and possibly check the status of the server.
-If you have an error with the size of your value or formatting, you need to check the value itself, and how it is encoded and see if there are any issues that make the item incompatible with Couchbase Server.
+If you have an error with the size of your value or formatting, you need to check the value itself, and how it is encoded and see if there are any issues that make the document incompatible with Couchbase Server.